 Dip a fork into the jar of dijon mustard, scoop out about a tablespoon and place in a small bowl.
-Add the kombucha (best if brewed for at least 2 weeks), maple syrup, pepper and crushed garlic close and mix with a fork.
+Add the kombucha (best if brewed for at least 2 weeks), maple syrup, pepper and crushed garlic clove and mix with a fork.

-Your enzyme and probiotic rich kombucha salad dressing will last for weeks in the refrigerator.
+This enzyme and probiotic rich kombucha salad dressing will last for weeks in the refrigerator.

 Sarah, The Healthy Home Economist